gstackio/kong-boshrelease/README.md

 [git-lfs-blobstore]: https://starkandwayne.com/blog/bosh-releases-with-git-lfs/

-Contrarily to common practice with BOSH, blobs are commited to Git, because they are backed by Git LFS, and `bosh sync-blobs` is no more necessary because you get the correct final blobs with `git pull`.
+Blobs can be commited to Git here because they are backed by Git LFS.
+Using `bosh sync-blobs` is thus no more necessary because you get the correct final blobs with a mere `git pull`.

+Whenever you need to update the blobs, you'll find in the `scripts/add-blobs.sh` script the way we have been fetching them.
+This helps in fetching any newer versions of the softwares.
+The `add-blobs.sh` script is also best practice in authoring BOSH Releases.

 ## Author and License

-Copyright © 2018, Benjamin Gandon
+Copyright © 2018, Benjamin Gandon, Gstack

 Like the rest of BOSH, this Kong CE BOSH Release is released under the terms of the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).